qklm/Zillow_Group_Project/README.md

 # Zillow_Group_Project

 ## Overview of the housing market analysis
-* The purpose of this analysis is to help create informative and helpful visualizations of current and past housing market data aquired from Zillow's database and api, as well as to compare how close initial listing prices are to actual ending sale price.
+* The purpose of this analysis is to help create informative and helpful visualizations of current and past housing market data acquired from Zillow's database and api, as well as to compare how close initial listing prices are to actual ending sale price.

 ## Purpose for the topic chosen